Skip to content

 Toolchains

-A program or library may break in various ways (e.g. not starting, crashing or producing wrong results) when it is used with a software of a different version than it expects.
+A program or library may break in various ways (e.g. not starting, crashing or producing wrong results) when it is used with a software of a different version than it expects.So each module specifies the exact other modules it depends on.
+They get loaded automatically when the dependent module is loaded.

 Loading a single module is easy as there can't be any conflicts between dependencies.
 However when loading multiple modules they can require different versions of the same software.
 This conflict is currently handled in that loading the same software with a different version automatically unloads the earlier loaded module.
 As the dependents of that module are not automatically unloaded this means they now have a wrong dependency (version) which can be a problem (see above).

 To avoid this there are (versioned) toolchains and for each toolchain there is (usually) at most one version of each software.
 A "toolchain" is a set of modules used to build the software for other modules.
-The most common one is the foss-toolchain comprising of GCC, OpenMPI, OpenBLAS & FFTW.
+The most common one is the foss-toolchain consisting of GCC, OpenMPI, OpenBLAS & FFTW.

-This toolchain can be broken down into a sub-toolchain called gompi comprising of only GCC & OpenMPI, or further to GCC (the compiler and linker) and even further to GCCcore which is only the runtime libraries required to run programs built with the GCC standard library.
+This toolchain can be broken down into a sub-toolchain called gompi consisting of only GCC & OpenMPI, or further to GCC (the compiler and linker) and even further to GCCcore which is only the runtime libraries required to run programs built with the GCC standard library.

 Hint